Discrimination Against Students in the Disability Community

 CONTENT WARNING #1: Some of the wording in the cited information is outdated and I do not talk this way but am sharing it anyway to educate for historical purposes about what wording was okay to be used when discussing disability back in those generations.
 We people have grown since then and continue to.

-CONTENT WARNING #2: I would also like to mention that I am not a lawyer, and this blog post is written for educational purposes only.
-It is not intended to provide any legal disability rights services or other disability/mental health professional services.
+CONTENT WARNING #2: I would also like to mention that I am not a lawyer.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
 If you suspect that your or someone else's legal disability rights are being violated under the Americans with Disabilities Act (ADA) or any other disability rights laws, it is okay to get help and I highly recommending seeking help from a lawyer who is qualified to do so.

 Source 1: